seeker142/seeker142.github.io/_posts/Honzuki/2024-08-16-honzukimanga_p3v08.markdown

 「Krgh!」

 Compared to the archknight Eckhart-sama and the medknight Brigitte, I have much less mana.
 This means I am unable to rely on mana attacks, instead beating down the feybeasts with sheer physical strength, which results in a rapid drain on my stamina.
-I know we are only buying time until Rozemyne-sama gathers the Ruel fruit, but the uncertainty of when it will end made my movements grow sluggish.
+I know we are only buying time until Rozemyne-sama gathers the Ruelle fruit, but the uncertainty of when it will end made my movements grow sluggish.

 「Hah, hah...」